 Utilization is a measurement of how full a facility is to meet educational programmatic needs.
 Utilization is calculated as the number of enrolled students over the programmatic capacity of the school facility.
 School districts providing neighborhood schools (or "schools of right") often aim for optimal utilization of between 80% to 95%.

-In SY20-21, the average total public school utilization was 76%, which is a decrease from years prior due to a school year affected by the coronavirus (COVID-19) pandemic.
-Similarly by sector, DCPS and public charter school utilizations decreased slightly this year to 72% and 81%, respectively (which includes schools that have not enrolled their full intended grade spans and excludes colocated schools).
-The average utilization rate across all wards also decreased in SY20-21.
+In SY21-22, the average total public school utilization was 73%, which is the second year of decrease resulting from two years of the coronavirus (COVID-19) pandemic.
+Similarily by sector, DCPS and public charter school utilizations each decreased slightly: DCPS decreased from 72% to 69% and public charter schools decreased from 80% to 78% (which includes schools that have not enrolled their full intended grade spans).

 For both DCPS and public charter schools, utilization in SY18-19 was greatest in public school facilities with 5 STAR and 4 STAR rated schools, as well as “multi-STAR” facilities.
 For DCPS facilities, utilization declined as the STAR rating of schools in the facility also went down.
 For public charter school facilities, this was also true, with the exception of facilities with 1 STAR rated schools, which saw a utilization rate of 86%, higher than the utilization rate for facilities with either 2 STAR rated schools or 3 STAR rated schools.